modelux

 The routing layer is the reliability layer.

 Failover is not a bolt-on.
-It's built into how Modelux picks a provider for every single request.
+It's built into how modelux picks a provider for every single request.

 Fallback chains